CAMLA Committee Members

 Norton Rose Fulbright

 Martyn was CAMLA President from 2017-2021 and was previously Treasurer.
 He is a Partner and Board Member of global law firm Norton Rose Fulbright.
-He heads the telecoms and media group in the Asia-Pacific.
-His practice covers transactional, contentious and advisory with a focus on telecoms, media & technology (TMT).
-Martyn is named as a ‘top 10’ TMT legal advisor in Asia.
-He has won numerous awards, including Australian Partner of the Year (Telecoms & Media) in 2022 and M&A Deal of the Year in 2021 for his role advising on the $16 billion mega-merger of Vodafone with TPG Telecom.
-As well as holding a PhD in law, Martyn is a qualified economist and he holds a masters’ in corporate finance.
-He has attended Harvard University, Oxford University and Wharton Business School.
-He is Treasurer of the ILS section of the Law Council of Australia and has other various board/director roles.
+His practice covers transactional, contentious and advisory with a focus on telecoms, media & technology (TMT), as well as competition & regulatory matters.
+He has around 30 years’ experience in the TMT sector acting on some of the largest matters in Australia and overseas.
+Martyn has been named as a ‘top 10’ TMT legal advisor in Asia.
+He has won numerous awards and is ranked by various directories.
+He has many qualifications, including a PhD in law and masters in corporate finance.
+He has attended Harvard University and Oxford University.
+He is Treasurer of the International Section of the Law Council of Australia and has many other board/leadership roles.

 Secretary